 To register with the practice you firstly need to present yourself to reception with a form of identity, it must be photographic (eg Passport, Driving license or some other kind of photographic identity) and one proof of address (eg a utility bill, bank statement etc.)

 You will be required to fill in a patient registration form.
-Once this has been completed you will be registered within a 72 hour period.
+Once this has been completed you will be registered within a 7 to 10 working day period.
 If you have repeat medication, you will be required to make a GP appointment before any prescriptions are issued.
 This appointment is necessary as it gives us vital information as it can sometimes take a while for your original records to arrive from your previous GP.

 You can also register with us on the practice website.
 You can follow the attached link, our registration form is at the bottom.

 Please make sure you complete the whole questionnaire.
 Its vital the information you put is up to date and correct.